 Below, I lay out a little more detail on various topics related to my campaign for governor.
+You can also read about my Roadmap for Rural Tennessee, to help preserve a way of life that we are just one generation away from losing.
 We will add more as the campaign progresses, and if you have questions about other issues, feel free to contact me here.

 This verse has particular meaning for my family.
 We experienced great tragedy, but my faith and trust in God gave me hope in the midst of what felt like a hopeless situation.
 In some of the most distressed communities in our state, whether urban or rural, there can exist a hopelessness that’s created by poverty, addiction, joblessness, and broken families.
 I believe that we can break the cycle of hopelessness where it is, and together, we will.
 We the people, can take Tennessee in a new direction that better reflects the values that made this state great.

 Here’s what else I believe: